sim init

 .
 The generated Solidity bindings expose multiple abstract contracts that fire whenever a specific USDC function is called or event is emitted onchain.
 You will extend one of these contracts in the next step.

-contract so that it inherits from the abstract contracts generated for your ABI.
+Next, create a new contract so that it inherits from the abstract contracts generated for your ABI.
 For example, to react to the Transfer

 event of USDC the inheritance line might look like this: